hakerdefo/lepo-logout/README.md

 ### Installation :
-Installing lepo-logout on any GNU/Linux system is very easy.
+Installing **lepo-logout** on any GNU/Linux system is very easy.
 Just download [lepo-logout-master] zip file, extract its contents into a directory of your choice, open that directory in your favorite terminal emulator and run these two commands,
 ```sh
 chmod 755 install-lepo-logout
 ```
 ```sh
 sudo ./install-lepo-logout
 ```
-Voila! lepo-logout is installed!
+Voila! **lepo-logout** is installed!

 ### Usage :
-lepo-logout will be available under either "Preferences" or "System Tools" category of any Freedesktop standards compliant menu.
-You can easily launch lepo-logout by clicking on its menu entry.
-You can also run lepo-logout via your favorite terminal emulator by entering,
+**lepo-logout** will be available under either **Preferences** or **System Tools** category of any Freedesktop standards compliant menu.
+You can easily launch **lepo-logout** by clicking on its menu entry.
+You can also run **lepo-logout** via your favorite terminal emulator by entering,
 ```sh
 lepo-logout
 ```
-You can also add lepo-logout to the panel for quick access.
-Please consult your panel's documentation on adding custom launchers. lepo-logout's desktop file is located at "/usr/share/applications/lepo-logout.desktop".
+You can also add **lepo-logout** to the panel for quick access.
+Please consult your panel's documentation on adding custom launchers. **lepo-logout**'s desktop file is located at **/usr/share/applications/lepo-logout.desktop**.

 ### Screenshot :
-Here is a screenshot of lepo-logout just in case you were interested!
+Here is a screenshot of **lepo-logout** just in case you were interested!

 ![alt text](http://i.imgur.com/FC793anl.png "Click to view the original image")

 ### Removal :
-Removing lepo-logout from your system is just as easy.
+Removing **lepo-logout** from your system is just as easy.
 Open your favorite terminal emulator and run,
 ```sh
 sudo remove-lepo-logout
 ```
-Kaboom! lepo-logout is removed!
+Kaboom! **lepo-logout** is removed!

 ### Credits :
 - Crystal Clear, GNOME, Human & Tango icon sets for the icons.
-- Lennart Poettering for systemd & the name. lepo in the lepo-logout is a portmanteau of Lennart and Poettering.
+- Lennart Poettering for systemd & the name. lepo in the **lepo-logout** is a portmanteau of Lennart and Poettering.

 ### License :